grafana/agent/docs/sources/flow/setup/start-agent.md

 ## Windows

-After installing Grafana Agent Flow on Windows, it will be exposed as a Windows Service, where it automatically runs on startup.
+Grafana Agent Flow is installed as a Windows Service.
+The service is configured to automatically run on startup.

+To verify that Grafana Agent Flow is running as a Windows Service:

+1. Open the Windows Services manager (services.msc):

+   1. Right click on the Start Menu and select **Run**.
+   1. Type: `services.msc` and click **OK**.

+1. Scroll down to find the **Grafana Agent Flow** service and verify that the **Status** is **Running**.

 ### View Grafana Agent Flow logs